-"There was a constant stream of complaints from residents about heating issues.
-X-POT he been life changing.
-We have been able to get the best value in terms of temperatures and efficiency." (-POT has www.vexoint.com customerservices@vexoint.com 01767 500 150
+'There was a constant stream of complaints from residents about heating issues.
+X-POT h been life changing.
+We have been able to ge the best value in terms of temperatures and www.vexoint.com customerservices@vexoint.com 01767 500 150